 Visiting Speakers & Events

-The DMEH hosts two endowed speakerships each year.
+Medical Ethics hosts two endowed speakerships each year.
 The Max and Sara Cowan Memorial supports a visiting speaker in medical ethics and humanities who presents an Internal Medicine Grand Rounds and a public lecture.

-The DMEH also often collaborates with other campus entities to host speakers and events that engage ethics and humanities topics.
+Medical Ethics also often collaborates with other campus entities to host speakers and events that engage ethics and humanities topics.
 Working with the Tanner Humanities Center, the DMEH has welcomed prominent speakers like Abraham Verghese in 2012.